dongzhenye/claude-code-notifications/README.md

-# Claude Code Sound Notifications
+# Claude Code Notifications

-Get audio alerts when Claude Code needs your input or completes a task.
-No more missing responses while working in other windows!
-This Claude Code sound notification setup helps you stay productive with customizable audio feedback.
+Your one-stop solution for Claude Code notifications.
+From simple terminal bells to rich system notifications - never miss a response while working in other windows!
+This comprehensive notification toolkit helps you stay productive with customizable alerts.

 ## Table of Contents